 If you sell parts and accessories of automobiles and electrical/electronic devices through Amazon wholesale, you must get in touch with the brand and manufacturer to get the MPNs of your listings.
 Subsequently, optimize your listing with the MPN to reap all the seller benefits mentioned above.

 No, you don’t need to add a part number on every product listing.
 For instance, there is no need to have MPNs for shirts, shoes, toys, and many other product categories.

 MPN is an optional product identifier not relevant to every product category.
 Nonetheless, if you sell items where part numbers matter, optimizing your listing with MPN can boost your sales and earn you a loyal consumer base.

 Want to know further how to optimize Amazon listings to improve sales?
 Check out our Amazon Listing Optimization guide for 2021.

-For something a little more personal, get yourself enrolled in our free weekly live training and learn from the best in the business.
+For something a little more personal, get yourself enrolled in our free training and learn from the best in the business.
 With this free training, you also get to use our entire Amazon seller toolkit for free for a whole week.